-AI is the latest buzzword in the world of tech, but how is it impacting digital signage, and what, if any, are the benefits?
-If you’re in the digital signage industry, or you’re a company simply interested in understanding how you can improve your digital communications, then you might be interested to know more about what it can do.
+AI is the latest buzzword in the world of tech, but how is it impacting Digital Signage, and what, if any, are the benefits?
+If you’re in the Digital Signage industry, or you’re a company simply interested in understanding how you can improve your digital communications, then you might be interested to know more about what it can do.
 You might also like to find out, if there are any risks, and what the technology is likely to be capable of in the future.

 To help build a clearer picture about just what AI can offer, we’ve picked the brains of a leading expert, Raffi Vartian, who is at the forefront of its advance as Vice President of Business Development for global cloud-based AI company, meldCX.

-This company specialises in “computer vision” or “vision AI” – a type of artificial intelligence (AI) that is beginning to be influential in the digital signage sector.
+This company specialises in “computer vision” or “vision AI” – a type of artificial intelligence (AI) that is beginning to be influential in the Digital Signage sector.

 So, what exactly is computer vision?